schormans/CuCCo/README.md

 *Outputs*
 - *gainval*: the gain of the link, either a voltage gain or a transimpedance, depending if the input is a voltage or a current.

+#### `linkeff.m`

+Determines the link efficiency for a given link arrangement, derived from the config, gain, and impedances.

+*Inputs*
+- *config*: can be 'SS','SP','PS', or 'PP', corresponding to each possible resonant link arrangement.
+- *linkgain*: link gain, as produced by `gain.m`.
+- *Zlink*: link impedance, as produced by `zlink.m`.
+- *Zout*: connected load impedance.

+*Outputs*

+- *effout*: Link efficiency.

 #### `etamax.m`